djgrant/chameleon/docs/fundamentals/naming_convention.md

 # Naming convention

 Chameleon follows a strict naming convention as outlined in the [Authoring guidelines](authoring_guidelines.md).
-As a result, selectors should be **easy to understand and predictable**.
+As a result, selectors should be **predictable and easy to understand**.

 The selector: